 - 4.2.1 Each examination includes a test of the student's knowledge, understanding and skills, and also the evaluation of the outcome of this investigation. - 4.2.2 The questions and assignments of an examination are clear and unambiguous, and provide sufficient instructions on the amount of detail that is required in the answers. - 4.2.3 The examination is appropriate and serves exclusively to test whether the student has acquired the qualities that were determined in advance as the learning objectives of the programme component concerned, and are laid down in the OER (Prospectus). - 4.2.4 The examination is so specific that only the students who have a sufficient command of the required reading are able to answer the questions satisfactorily.
 The examination corresponds to the level of the programme component. - 4.2.5 The questions and assignments of the examination are distributed as evenly as possible over the prescribed reading for the examination. - 4.2.6 The questions and assignments of the examination relate only to the required reading that has been announced in advance.
-It will be clear to students in advance how and on the basis of what they will be assessed. - 4.2.7 The duration of the examination will be such that the student may reasonably be expected to have sufficient time to answer the questions and/or complete the assignments. - 4.2.8 Written or online examinations will be assessed on the basis of criteria that are pre-determined in writing. - 4.2.9 The examiner(s) has to submit the designed examination to another examiner for advice on its validity, reliability, transparency and usability ('four-eyes' or 'dual control' principle). - 4.2.10 The Board of Examiners evaluates the validity, reliability and usability of the examinations on a random basis.
-The outcome of this evaluation will be discussed with the examiner(s) concerned. - 4.2.11 The Board of Examiners can conduct an investigation into the validity, reliability and usability of the examinations, if the evaluations or results give cause to do so.

-4.2.12 In making the evaluation referred to in 4.2.10 and 4.2.11, the Board of Examiners can request the assistance of experts.
+It will be clear to students in advance how and on the basis of what they will be assessed. - 4.2.7 The examiner(s) has (have) to submit the designed examination to another examiner for advice on its validity, reliability, transparency and usability ('four-eyes' or 'dual control' principle). - 4.2.8 The duration of the examination will be such that the student may reasonably be expected to have sufficient time to answer the questions and/or complete the assignments. - 4.2.9 Written or online examinations will be assessed on the basis of criteria that are pre-determined in writing. - 4.2.10 The procedure for quality assurance of the examinations has been established by the Board of Examiners. - 4.2.11 The Board of Examiners can carry out an investigation into the validity, reliability and usability of the examinations, either at random or not.
+The outcome of this evaluation will be discussed with the examiner(s) concerned. - 4.2.12 In addition, the Board of Examiners can set an investigation into the validity, dependability and usefulness of the examination when evaluations or results give cause to this.
+For the investigation referred to in Article 4.2.11 or 4.2.12, the Board of Examiners can request the assistance of (external) experts. - 4.2.13 The Board of Examiners ensure the quality of the way in which the invigilation takes place both in person and digitally, and pays attention to at least the following aspects: - whether sufficient measures are taken to prevent fraud from taking place during the examination; - whether the identity of the student who takes the examination can be verified; - whether it can be confirmed that the examination will be completed within the set period. - 4.2.14 If online proctoring is not applied to digital online examinations, the order of questions must be randomised where possible and the possibility to go or scroll back will be disabled. - 4.2.15 If online proctoring is not applied to digital online examinations, the order of answers in multiple-choice questions must be randomised where possible. - 4.2.16 For examinations that are held in person and/or on location, it is preferred to use two or more versions with questions in a different order, where applicable.